Mojacko: Anime

 The anime adaptation was directed by Tetsuya Endo and produced by OLM, Inc.; the studio best known for the Pokémon anime franchise.
-The anime was broadcast on TV Tokyo between October 3, 1995 and March 31, 1997, consisting of 74 episodes.
+The anime was broadcast on TV Tokyo and its affiliates between October 3, 1995 and March 31, 1997, consisting of 74 episodes.

 The opening themes were "CHU-CHU-CHU" from episodes 1-34, performed by CRIPTON, then "Dream Express", performed by Saki Natori, from episodes 35–50, and then "Shine" by Dear from episodes 51–74.
 The ending themes were "Koibito ga Uchuujin nara", performed by Junko Iwao, from episodes 1-34, then "Jaa ne" performed by Kiyomi Kobayashi from episodes 35–50, then "Dou nacchatan darou" by ZIZI from episodes 51–69, then "Too Late" by Yuki Saito from episodes 70–74.
 In Indonesia, this anime was broadcast by TPI from 1995 to 1997.
+In the Philippines, this anime was broadcast by GMA Network in the late 1990s dubbed in Filipino.